 Courtesy of Gene Clough

-This family photo shows Gene Clough and his father in their home basement workshop in Long Beach, Calif.
+This family photo shows Gene Clough and his father in basement workshop of his father’s father.
 Clough came from a family of fixers, where the reaction to a broken household item was, “Do we fix, or replace, or get someone else to look at it?”

 Clough described his childhood in his memoir, Technology from the Very Bottom.